jbatson5/SCALE-test/docs/MAVRIC.rst

    end tallies

 The goal of this example is to calculate the total dose outside the cask.
-Hence, the adjoint source uses the total dose rate response function for its energy component, while for the spatial component, it uses a large block around the cask.
+Therefore, the adjoint source uses the total dose rate response function for its energy component, whereas for the spatial component, it uses a large block around the cask.
 Note the “mixture=” keyword, which restricts the adjoint source to only exist where the material is air (13).
 There is no need to put adjoint source deep in the cask since the dose rates inside the cask are not of interest.
 Response weighting is used to put more adjoint source in the low dose areas outside the cask.
-Note that since this area is air, not many interactions/scatter take place, so we should not expect a great balance in relative uncertainties near and far from the cask.
+Note that since this area is air, not many interactions/scatter take place, so a great balance in relative uncertainties near and far from the cask should not be expected.
 Macromaterials are used to improve the results from the discrete-ordinates calculations, which should improve the FOM of the final Monaco calculation.
 The geometry images in :ref:`macromaterials` are taken from this problem.